keptn/keptn.github.io/content/docs/develop/how_to/continuous_delivery/deployment_helm/index.md

 carts           0/0     0            0            1d   carts        docker.io/keptnexamples/carts:0.11.2   app=carts
 ```

-### Clean-up after deleting a project
+## Clean-up after deleting a project

-When executing `keptn delete project PROJECTNAME` (see [cli docs](../cli/#keptn-delete-project)), we do not clean up
-existing deployments nor Helm releases.
+When executing [keptn delete project PROJECTNAME](../cli/#keptn-delete-project), Keptn does **not** clean up existing deployments nor Helm releases.
 To do so, delete all relevant namespaces:

-* For each stage defined the shipyard.yaml file, execute `kubectl delete namespace PROJECTNAME-STAGENAME`, e.g.:
+* For each stage defined the shipyard file, execute `kubectl delete namespace PROJECTNAME-STAGENAME`, e.g.:

   ```console
   kubectl delete namespace sockshop-dev kubectl delete namespace sockshop-staging kubectl delete namespace sockshop-production
   ```
-Note that this will also delete the corresponding Helm releases, which are stored as Kubernetes secrets in the namespaces.
+**Note:** This will also delete the corresponding Helm releases, which are stored as Kubernetes secrets in the namespaces.